joseska/MitraStar_GPT-2541GNAC_HA/README.md

 **host (Required):** The hostname/IP address of the MitraStar Router. <br />
 **username (Required):** Username for MitraStar Router.
 1234 is the default username <br />
 **password (Required):** Password for MitraStar Router. <br />
+The rest of variables are optional and Home Assistant default variables...

 ## Installation: